Project Update - June 2024

 How to give feedback

 The survey below was open from 18 March - 14 April 2024.
-Council officers are consolidating all the feedback into a report for Council.
-The report will also be uploaded to this page when finalised.
+Council officers have consolidated all the feedback into a Community Consultation Report.
+The report has been uploaded to this page in the document library.

 Background